 Veronica Marson holds an Honours B.A. in International Development from the University of Toronto and a J.D. from Queen’s University Law School.
 She practices personal injury and insurance law.
 She has appeared before the Ontario Superior Court of Justice, Ontario Court of Appeal and other tribunals.
 She has demonstrated a strong commitment to community work and was awarded the Dean’s Counsel Diversity Award throughout law school for her work with organizations such as the Correctional Law Project, the Sylvia Rivera Law Project in New York City, and the Illinois Migrant Legal Assistance Project in Chicago.
-She has assisted the Hispanic community through her involvement in development projects in Ecuador, Cuba, and Argentina.
-She currently acts as secretary for the Board of Directors of the Canadian Hispanic Bar Association.
-She is also a Junior Board Member of Spinal Cord Injury Ontario and a regular contributor to the case summaries’ newsletter of the Ontario Trial Lawyers Association.
+She has assisted the Latin American and Hispanic community through her involvement in development projects in Ecuador, Cuba, and Argentina.
+She has also previously acted as a Junior Board Member of Spinal Cord Injury Ontario and a regular contributor to the case summaries’ newsletter of the Ontario Trial Lawyers Association.

 Nadia Halum is an Associate at MacLeod Law Firm.
 Her practice focuses primarily on wrongful dismissal and human rights claims.